hezronkimutai/k8s-cluster/README.md

 ## ✅ Enable IP Forwarding (Required)

 Kubernetes requires IP forwarding to be enabled.
-Without this, `kubeadm init` will fail with a fatal preflight error.
+Without this, `kubeadm init` or `kubeadm join` may fail with fatal preflight errors.

 Run the following on **all nodes** (master and workers):